Child among 4 dead in shooting at California office building - WTMJ

 “He’s not answering his phone, neither’s my niece,” Tovar said.
 “I’m pretty scared and worried … right now I’m just praying really hard.”

-Charlie Espinoza also was outside the building and told The Orange County Register that he could not reach his fiancé, who works for a medical billing company.
+Charlie Espinoza also was outside the building and told The Orange County Register that he could not reach his fiancee, who works for a medical billing company.

 Cody Lev, who lives across the street from the office building, told the newspaper he heard three loud pops that were spaced out, then three more.
 There was a period of silence and then Lev said he heard numerous shots, followed by sirens and more shots.